topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 ## Retrieving data from MySQL database with PHP

-Before we start retrieving data from MySQL data with with PHP,we will first create a test database with a simple "To do list" and configure access so Nginx website would be able to query data from the DB and display the query.
+Before I started retrieving data from MySQL with PHP, I created a test database with a simple "To do list" and configured access so Nginx website would be able to query data from the DB and display the query.
-Note: The native MySQL PHP library mysqlnd doesn’t support caching_sha2_authentication at the time of completing this project therfore the default authentication method for MySQL 8 was used.
+Note: The native MySQL PHP library mysqlnd doesn’t support caching_sha2_authentication at the time of completing this project therfore  I used the default authentication method for MySQL 8.

+## Steps to create a test database

-### Step 1 : connect to the MySQL console using the root account using the command
+### Step 1 :Connected to the MySQL console using the root account using the command

 $ sudo mysql

-### Step 2: Create a new database and run the following command from your MySQL console:
+### Step 2: Created a new database and run the following command from your MySQL console:

 mysql> CREATE DATABASE `example_database`;

-### Step 3: Create a new user and grant them full privileges on the database
+### Step 3: Created a new user and granted them full privileges on the database
-The following command creates a new user named `example_user`, using mysql_native_password as default authentication method.
-We’re defining this user’s password as `password`, but this  should replaced to a secured password for security purposes
+The following command created a new user named `example_user`, using mysql_native_password as default authentication method.
+I defined this user’s password as `password`, but this  should replaced to a secured password for security purposes.

 mysql>  CREATE USER 'example_user'@'%' IDENTIFIED WITH mysql_native_password BY 'password';
 ### Step 4: Give user permission to "example_database" database using the command: